 A note on tools

-• glue : I generally use PVA glue.
-Be mindful not to “coat” the wood grain with blotches of glue.
+- glue : I generally use PVA glue.
+Pay attention not to “coat” the wood grain with blotches of glue.

 types of material

-• coffee stir sticks : I won’t include them in this (wanna-be) tutorial.
-They often behave like crafting wood.
+- coffee stir sticks : I won’t include them in this (wanna-be) tutorial.
+They generally behave like crafting wood, but tend not to take colours as well.

-I use it for larger “wooden” elements like heavy pillars or even whole structures.
+I use it for larger “wooden” elements like heavy pillars, large wooden floors or even whole structures.

-But I you have to add texture to Styrofoam.
-First I use the file brush.
+You have to add texture to Styrofoam.
+I usually use a file brush.
 Pay attention to always move in the same direction.
-Then I emphasize the woodgrain or the gaps between planks with a sharp pencil.
+Afterwards I emphasize the woodgrain or the gaps between planks with a sharp pencil.

 2. Step by step painting